Immigration Practice Areas

 - Consular processing

 - Immigration waivers – (Inadmissability, Deportability, Fraud, Unlawful Presence)

 Other Practice Areas

 - Personal Injury

-Why is choosing a good immigration lawyer is so important?
+Why is choosing a good immigration lawyer so important?

-Dealing with immigration law and the USCIS with both documented and undocumented immigrants, we’ve come to understand that perhaps it’s not the field of law that’s going to make us uber-rich.
+Since dealing with immigration law and the USCIS with both documented and undocumented immigrants, we’ve come to understand that perhaps it’s not the field of law that’s going to make us uber-rich.
 We deal with clients from all over the world, both rich and poor.
-We try our best to be reasonable and we are, but we find people are always looking for ways to get discount legal help.
+We try our best to be reasonable, but we found that people are always looking for ways to get discount legal help.